bboc/s3patterns/navigating-via-tension.md

 title: Navigating via tension
 ---

-**Definition**:  _A tension is the subjective experience of contradiction between reality and that which we desire or anticipate._

 * individuals act as sensors for the organization
 * tensions arise whenever our perception of what is happening is in conflict with our **expectations** or our **values** (and principles)
 * problems, challenges, and feelings of unease are all tensions